brianom95/brianom95.github.io/_pages/about.md

 This blog exists to document the process.
 The planning, failures, logistics, training and lessons that sit behind big goals.
 If there’s a common thread to everything here, it’s that meaningful achievements are built long before the summit photo.

 If you’re here for mountains, endurance, travel, or the honest reality of chasing ambitious goals alongside a full-time career then you’re in the right place.
+Come along on this journey with me as I discover how much can be packed into one life.